 The Australian Government is investing $64 million to fund the construction of TasRail’s new minerals shiploader and expand storage capacity in its Bulk Minerals Export Facility.
-TasRail is working with a Tasmanian company to Design and Construct its new Shiploader, preliminary onsite works and detailed design will commence in the second half of this year, with the new shiploader planned to be commissioned in the first half of 2023.
+Tasmanian company COVA Haywards is undertaking the design and construction of TasRail's new Shiploader and preliminary onsite works and detailed design are well underway.
+The new shiploader is planned to be commissioned in mid-2023.

 The mining industry will continue to deliver by rail and road (depending on the projects’ location and scale) to the new Shiploader, that will load material at approximately twice the rate of the current infrastructure and provide industry with significant reliability, environmental and safety benefits.